sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 141. ### What are the main features of React Intl?
+     Below are the main features of React Intl,

         1. Display numbers with separators.
         2. Display dates and times correctly.
         3. Display dates relative to "now".
         4. Pluralize labels in strings.
         5. Support for 150+ languages.
         6. Runs in the browser and Node.
         7. Built on standards.

    **[⬆ Back to Top](#table-of-contents)**

 142. ### What are the two ways of formatting in React Intl?

-     The library provides two ways to format strings, numbers, and dates: react components or an API.
+     The library provides two ways to format strings, numbers, and dates:

+     1. **Using react components:**

          ```jsx harmony
          <FormattedMessage
            id={'account'}
            defaultMessage={'The amount is less than minimum balance.'}
          />
          ```

+    2. **Using an API:**

          ```javascript
          const messages = defineMessages({
            accountMessage: {
              id: 'account',
              defaultMessage: 'The amount is less than minimum balance.',
            }
          })

          formatMessage(messages.accountMessage)
          ```

    **[⬆ Back to Top](#table-of-contents)**